 “The celebrity chef I would love to.work with is Marcus Samuelsson he is deep in his roots with cooking and I respect and love that in a chef”

-After Chef Henderson said a few works we all just mingled and talked to each other, and as a thanks we all got a goodie bag.
+After Chef Henderson said a few works we all just mingled and talked to each other, and as thanks, we all got a goodie bag.
 The contents of the bag are promo booklets and leaflets about the island and events.

 Overall I enjoyed the event as I learned a few things about Barbados that I never knew, plus it got me interested in maybe going next year…if the cost is good for me.